 - dash cayenne

-- 1/2 cup organic unrefined coconut oil
+- 1/2 cup organic unrefined coconut oil, warmed to room temperature (liquid)

 Notes: The organic unrefined coconut oil does leave a slight coconut flavor in the finished product.
 If you prefer, you can use refined coconut oil for no coconut aftertaste.